SahO-ux/magic-slides/README.md

 - For simplicity, the app does not store user data — all AI communication is session-based.
 - No local optimization or client-side caching for Gemini SDK calls is implemented (to ensure correctness).
 - The backend does not use Redis, DB, or persistent storage — only API relay.
+- PPT generation currently supports text-based slides only.
+Image-based slides are not implemented in this version to keep the scope focused and lightweight.

 ---